engineerOfLies/gf3d/README.md

 ## shaders/
 sample shaders in glsl and spir-v

-## test/
-a test game.c and makefile showing how you can use the library / link against it (it least in linux)

 # Window Build Process - Visual Studio
 You will need to download the development libraries for Vulkan, SDL2, SDL2_image, SDL2_mixer, and SDL2_ttf.
 I recommend extracting them to a libs folder in a folder alongside your project (so they can be re-used with other projects).